-- Block 1 Name, Address, and Phone Number - Blocks 4, 5, and 6 Project Address, Project County or City - Block 8 Waterway/Waterbody - Blocks 11c, 11d, and 11e Legal Description (Twp., Range, Sec.) - Blocks 12a and 12b Estimated Start and End Dates - Block 14 Directions to Project Site Including Map - Block 15 Purpose and Need - Block 16 Detailed Description of Each Activity (or alteration) within the Overall Project - Block 17 Alternatives to Avoid Impacts
+- Block 1 Name, Address, and Phone Number or E-mail - Blocks 4, 5, and 6 Project Address, Project County or City - Block 8 Waterway/Waterbody - Blocks 11c, 11d, and 11e Legal Description (Twp., Range, Sec.) - Blocks 12a and 12b Estimated Start and End Dates - Block 14 Directions to Project Site Including Map - Block 15 Purpose and Need - Block 16 Detailed Description of Each Activity (or alteration) within the Overall Project - Block 17 Alternatives to Avoid Impacts - Block 19 and Block 20 Type and Quantity of Material(s) and Impacts (Note: Place the value "0" or "NA" in either Block if the item does not apply) - Block 21 Any Started Activities - Block 22 (If Applicable) Previously Issued Permits

-Applicants should consider Best Management Practices (BMPs) outlined in the Blaine County Big Wood River Atlas, Section 5 - River Treatments, for projects proposed within stream or river channels.

-- Block 19 and Block 20 Type and Quantity of Material(s) and Impacts (Note: Place the value "0" or "NA" in either Block if the item does not apply) - Block 21 Any Started Activities - Block 22 (If Applicable) Previously Issued Permits - Block 23 (If Applicable) Public Trust Lands - Block 24 (If Applicable) Size and Flow Capacity of Bridge/Culvert - Block 25 Mapped Floodway - Block 26b Best Management Practices (BMP) - Block 27 and Block 28 List Each Impact (Note: Place the value "NA" in either Block if the item does not apply.) - Block 29 Adjacent Property Owners (Must be identified if any alteration or construction occurs on adjacent property, including construction access points and areas where equipment or materials may be staged) - Block 30 Signature (Applicant and any listed Agent)
+- Block 23 (If Applicable) Public Trust Lands - Block 24 (If Applicable) Size and Flow Capacity of Bridge/Culvert and Drainage Area - Block 25 Mapped Floodway - Block 26b Best Management Practices (BMP's) - Block 27 and Block 28 List Each Impact

+(Note: Place the value "NA" in either Block if the item does not apply.)

+- Block 29 Adjacent Property Owners (Must be identified if any alteration or construction occurs on adjacent property, including construction access points and areas where equipment or materials may be staged) - Block 30 Signature (Applicant and any listed Agent)

-Note: For complex projects or projects that include alterations or activities that do not meet minimum standards, the Department recommends applicants submit a narrative project description or report with Joint Applications.
+Note: For complex projects or projects that include alterations or activities that do not meet minimum standards, the Department may require applicants to submit a narrative project description or report with Joint Applications.
 The narrative may further detail or supplement the information in Block items 15, 16, 17, 19, 20, 26b, 27, and 28.